circleci/circleci-docs/jekyll/_cci2/orb-author-faq.md

 **Interactive Interpreter (or example, Python)**

-In some use-cases an orb may only exist in a particular environment.
+For some use-cases an orb might only exist in a particular environment.
 For instance, if your orb is for a popular Python utility it may be reasonable to require Python as a dependency of your orb.
 Consider utilizing the [run]({{site.baseurl}}/2.0/configuration-reference/#run) command with a modified shell parameter.

 ```yaml
 steps: